gitlzzz/ATLAS/docs/source/input.md

 ### Extrapolation Settings - `[extrapolation]`

-This section contains keys which adjust the extrapolation settings.
+This section contains keys which adjust the extrapolation and disagreement check settings.

+- `disagreement_check_type`: (str, optional) Select the approach to perform the energy and force (E&F) committee disagreement check on new frames obtained via MD.
+Default is `training`.
+Currently the following options are allowed:
+  - `training`: Compare E&F with a threshold obtained from the training RMSE values multiplied by a threshold.
+  - `md_treshold`: Compare E&F with a threshold obtained from the standard

 - `check_extrapolation_type`: (str, optional) Whether to check for extrapolation.
 Default is `advanced`.
 Currently the following options are allowed:
   - `none`: Only use committee disagreement for EF as extrapolation criteria.